 No. Paruresis affects both men and women although it tends to affect men more.
-This is for the simple reason that it’s all about privacy and women don’t have a row of open urinals to contend with!
+This is because of privacy issues … women don’t have a row of open urinals to contend with!

 When you think about it, shy bladder probably affects people in just 3 ways:

 - Difficulty in peeing in a public urinal but fine in a public restroom cubicle.

 - Can’t start a stream in a public toilet cubicle but no problems at home.

 - Difficulty when people are around at all times … even the home environment.

 So, that means that women can only be affected by 2 of the above 3 symptoms.

 In addition, it’s also probably true (again for the reasons above) that there is a reduced awareness of the condition amongst women.